Raveena Tandon filmography

 Raveena Tandon is an Indian actress known for her work in Hindi films.
 She made her acting debut in the 1991 action film Patthar Ke Phool, which earned her the Filmfare Award for New Face of the Year.
-This was followed by a series of unsuccessful films including Ek Hi Raasta (1993) and Parampara (1993 film).
+This was followed by a series of unsuccessful films including Ek Hi Raasta and Parampara (both 1993).
 In 1994, she appeared in eight Hindi films, most of them were commercial successes.
 Among these were two of the top-grossing films – the romantic musical drama Dilwale and the action drama Mohra.
 The success of the latter marked a turning point in her career, establishing Tandon as a leading actress in Hindi cinema.
 The same year, her performance in the drama Laadla, earned her a nomination for the Filmfare Award for Best Supporting Actress.
 Her other film was the comedy Andaz Apna Apna, which though initially a box office disappointment, attained cult status over the years.